LinkedEarth/FreqFun/README.md

 - Graduate students learning paleoclimate data analysis
 - Researchers transitioning to Python-based, reproducible workflows
-- Instructors seeking worked examples of spectral analysis and forcing attribution
+- Instructors seeking working examples of spectral and wavelet analysis
-- Researchers interested in large-scale, metadata-driven paleoclimate synthesis
+- Researchers interested in big data paleoclimate synthesis

 Some familiarity with time-series analysis and basic climate concepts is helpful, but the notebooks are written to be pedagogical and exploratory.